 6. On-Off Buttons

 The buttons on the remote of most training collars are pretty easy to press, meaning you can accidentally deliver a static shock when you don’t intend to, which is especially true if you carry the transmitter in your pocket.
 So, it’s a good idea to consider the ones with a lock and unlock setting like the DOG CARE Dog Training Collar and Educator E-Collar ET-300, although this feature is rare in electric collars.

 We prefer a smaller and compact size transmitter as we can easily slip it in our pocket and only take it out when needed.
 But people with larger hands may prefer a larger remote as it will be easier for them to hold.

-Not all transmitters have a screen, but if the one you choose has, you, of course, would want to make sure it is easy to read, even in dim light conditions.
+Not all transmitters have a screen, but if the one you choose has one, you want to make sure it is easy to read, even in dim light conditions.
 There are two types of displays you will find, which are LEDs and LCDs.
-The only advantage of LCDs is that they come at a lower price point, meaning you will expect the shock collar to be cheaper.
-While collar remotes that use LEDs are relatively expensive, they have a better quality image and are more energy-efficient, which is a better choice if you are the kind of person who doesn’t want to keep charging it.
+The only advantage of LCDs is that they come at a lower price point.
+While collar remotes that use LEDs are relatively expensive, they have a better quality image and are more energy-efficient, which is a better choice if you are also the kind of person who doesn’t want to keep charging it.